 El Museo de la Alhambra has published a playlist on Spotify called “Música andalusí” that’s a carefully curated collection of classic Andalusian tracks originating from the music of Al Andalus of the 15th century and earlier.
 It’s more than just a listening experience, it’s an aural trip to Granada in times of peace, unrest, and turbulent transformation.

 Drink, “Alhamr” (The Red)

 This cocktail is based on an absinthe cocktail but has been enhanced to incite dramatic tension.
-The absinthe has been replaced with pacharán, a liqueur similar in flavor to absinthe.
+Absinthe has been replaced with pacharán, a liqueur similar in flavor to absinthe.
 Pacharán was developed in northern Spain as far back as the middle ages and later popularized in the late 19th century.

-2 oz. pacharán
+2 oz. pacharán (or substitute absinthe)

 1/4 oz. pomegranate molasses